A Litany of Incompetence - Staff, Headquaters, and the Civil War

 "Scarcely any of our generals had half of what they needed to keep a constant and close supervision on the execution of important orders.
 And that ought always to be done.
 An army is like a great machine, and in putting it into battle it is not enough for its commander to merely issue the necessary orders.
 He should have a staff ample to supervise the execution of each step, and to promptly report any difficulty or misunderstanding."

-An authority on Napoleonic warfare, "Last Chance for Victory", a book on Gettysburg co-authored by Scott Bowden and Bill Ward, it is stated that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
+"Last Chance for Victory", a book on Gettysburg co-authored by Scott Bowden and Bill Ward, states that Napoleon had more staff officers in a division than Lee did in his entire army at Gettysburg.
 At Austerlitz, Napoleon had nearly 200 men in his headquarters staff.
 Each of Napoleon's corps had thirty or more staff officers, and each division had 20 or more.
 Napoleon was supported by a staff roughly ten times the size of Lee's staff.
 For the Seven Days, Lee's staff consisted of just 12 officers plus couriers.
 With time, the size and efficiency of the staff was increased only slightly.
 Bowden argues that an inadequate staff made it impossible for Lee to coordinate his army effectively.
-On July 2nd Lee launched an en echelon attack, a favorite technique of Frederick the Great, perhaps because it was impossible to coordinate anything more complicated - each division would attack at an interval after the division to its right.
+On July 2nd Lee launched an en echelon attack, perhaps because it was impossible to coordinate anything more complicated - each division would attack at an interval after the division to its right.
 To get all of his divisions to attack simultaneously, for example, would not have been possible.
 So when Gen. Pender was hit by enemy fire, his division remained in place and the army's attack broke down as it was approaching Cemetery Hill, perhaps saving the Union army.